designstem/projects/colorblindness/index-02-the-eye.md

 #### Task

-1. ~Read through the text and find out about the different types of color blindness.~
+1. ~Read through the text and find out about the different types of color blindness.
+Michael is red colorblind.
+What is the medical term for his condition and which colors does he have trouble seeing?~

 <details>
 	<summary>Click here to see the text</summary>